 If your credit’s in the gutter, you won’t be doing yourself any favors by making rash moves.
 In fact, you may worsen your situation.
 When trying to repair your credit, it’s key to remember the basics: Check your credit reports for accuracy, find out why your score is so low and come up with a plan for improving it.

 Yes, it’s really that simple, but all too often people do the following.

 1. Not Checking Credit Reports

 You can’t fix what you don’t know is hurting you, and that goes for your credit.
 To learn about your specific credit score killers, get in the habit of regularly checking your reports — especially since you can pull a free report from each of the three credit reporting bureaus once a year at AnnualCreditReport.com.
-(You can also view your free credit report summary, updated each month, on Credit.com.)
+(You can also view your free credit report summary, updated every 14 days, on Credit.com.)